 The Vonneguts lived adjacent.
 Sometime during that week, Jane Vonnegut told me she wanted to see the assorted rooms and antiques she'd heard so much about.
 I invited her to the pig roast for a tour of Black's kingdom.
 There were no stairs down to the basement below me where Phil had lived, only a board propped from the doorway to the floor.
 There were no lights in the hall, either.
 I descended first, warning Jane that there were no stairs, only a wooden plank, but failing, it seems, to warn sufficiently of its narrowness.
 She stepped onto it with her right foot and into thin air with her left, hitting her knee hard on the edge of the board.
 The tour ended.
 Later, Kurt was furious at the lack of lights and stairs, basic safety requirements for tenants, even or especially for student tenants, and the consequences for Jane's knee, which were serious enough to require an operation, if I recall correctly.
 He initiated a lawsuit.

 Two people had gone off for a motorcycle ride.
-Diane Williams, a beautiful, circumspect, black, talented fiction writer from Georgia, had never been on a motorcycle, so Jack, in the undergrad fiction workshop, offered to take her for a spin on his.
+Diane Oliver, a beautiful, circumspect, black, talented fiction writer from Georgia, had never been on a motorcycle, so Jack, in the undergrad fiction workshop, offered to take her for a spin on his.
 Diane didn't live at the Gaslight Village.
 But she was a close friend of Larry Bryant's and others, who did: Larry was from Georgia, as well, but he was white, a grad student in intellectual history.
 I’d spent the previous two academic years in Arkansas and I understood the depth of their unusual bond of friendship, of being black and white coming from the deeply racist divided 60’s South.
 Diane was often at Black's.
 One of her stories had just been accepted for publication in The Atlantic Monthly and she was getting her MFA in a couple of weeks.

 Matt had gone off by foot to Kenney's, a bar in town frequented by students in the art department and workshop.